Katze Blut im Stuhl

 • Pains

-• Accompanying pain: sensitivity to touch, withdrawal behavior, aggressiveness
+• Associated with pain: sensitivity to touch, withdrawal behavior, aggressiveness

 • constipation

-Does your cat suffer from or suffer from Vomiting , pain, Loss of appetite, Weight loss and strong fatigue In addition to an immediate visit to the vet, you should also keep an eye on your cat's stool and have it checked for blood.
-If your cat only rarely defecates and only with great effort, a constipation This can cause blood vessels to burst, which can also result in blood in the stool.
+Does your cat suffer from or suffer from Vomiting , pain, loss of appetite, weight loss and strong fatigue In addition to an immediate visit to the vet, you should also keep an eye on your cat's stool and have it checked for blood.
+If your cat only rarely defecates and with great effort, it could also be a constipation This can cause blood vessels to burst, which can also result in blood in the stool.

 Injury

-One internal injury in the mouth, esophagus, stomach, intestines or anus A cat can cause red or black blood to be excreted in the feces.
-The injury can be caused by a sharp-edged object that the cat swallowed with its food or out of curiosity.
-If the foreign body has become lodged in the animal's body, surgery may be necessary to remove it.
+One internal injury in the mouth, esophagus, stomach, intestines or anus A cat's feces can cause red or black blood to be excreted.
+The injury can be caused by a sharp-edged object that the cat swallowed with food or out of curiosity.
+If the foreign body has become stuck in the animal's body, surgery may be necessary to remove it.

 Also a blunt trauma A territorial fight, fall or accident can cause internal bleeding in or outside the digestive tract and cause blood in the stool.
 Always watch your cat closely and pay attention to any signs of injury or great pain.